kovkev/McGill_Fall2017_ECSE429/README.md

 * Maven - https://maven.apache.org/download.cgi

-*You can run
+*From the root of this project, you can run*

-'mvn install' - installs dependencies
+* 'mvn install' - installs dependencies
-'mvn package' - packages the project
+* 'mvn package' - packages the project
-'mvn exec:java' - executes the App class
+* 'mvn exec:java' - executes the App class
-'mvn package && mvn exec:java' - To package, and, on success, run the code
+* 'mvn package && mvn exec:java' - To package, and, on success, run the code